Pomax/BezierInfo-2/components/sections/matrixsplit/content.en-GB.md

 ***Brilliant***: if we want a subcurve from `t = 0` to `t = z`, we can keep the first coordinate the same (which makes sense), our control point becomes a z-ratio mixture of the original control point and the start point, and the new end point is a mixture that looks oddly similar to a [Bernstein polynomial](https://en.wikipedia.org/wiki/Bernstein_polynomial) of degree two.
 These new coordinates are actually really easy to compute directly!

 Of course, that's only one of the two curves.
 Getting the section from `t = z` to `t = 1` requires doing this again.
-We first observe what we just did is actually evaluate the general interval [0,`z`], which we wrote down simplified because of that zero, but we actually evaluated this:
+We first observe that in the previous calculation, we actually evaluated the general interval [0,`z`].
+We were able to write it down in a more simple form because of the zero, but what we *actually* evaluated, making the zero explicit, was:

 \[
   B(t) =